Volkswagen Polo GTI Review

 The Volkswagen Polo GTI comes with a 200hp 2.0-litre turbocharged petrol engine as standard that drives the front wheels through a six-speed automatic gearbox.

 This might comes as a disappointment to some keen drivers, but the standard dual-clutch automatic suits the VW Polo GTI’s more mature character rather well.
-It changes gear smoothly, responds to your inputs in manual mode very quickly and helps this diminutive hot hatch launch from 0-62mph in just 6.7 seconds – that’s just a smidge slower than the Ford Fiesta ST with its manual gearbox.
+It changes gear smoothly, responds to your inputs in manual mode very quickly and helps this diminutive hot hatch launch from 0-60mph in less than 6.7 seconds – that’s just a smidge slower than the Ford Fiesta ST with its manual gearbox.

 The only downside to this DSG automatic is that it never fully relinquishes control.
 Even in manual mode, it’ll occasionally change up before the engine reaches the redline and down when you’d rather it stays in gear.